risedigital/containers/readme.md

 ## Content

-This module provides the containers:
+This module provides the datatypes:

 | Type                             | Description                    |
 | -------------------------------- | ------------------------------ |